What is a Cryptocurrency?

 Bitcoin, Ethereum, Ripple, Litecoin and many more cryptocurrencies that have become popular around the world today all have their own purpose.

 As you may know, the most popular and talked about crypto coin is Bitcoin.
 Bitcoin is world’s most famous cryptocurrency, but did you know, there are now over 6,000 different cryptocurrencies in the world?
-(Crypto Coin Prices)
+You can find the top 100 Crypto Coin Prices on this page.

 Take a moment and think about that… There is over 6000 Cryptocurrency in circulation digitally compared to 180 FIAT currencies around the world.
 Even governments are considering launching their own cryptocurrencies called Central Bank Digital Currencies (CBDCs).
 They may bash crypto a lot in the media but secretly, or maybe not so secretly if you do a Google Search they too know that crypto is the future and whether they like it or not, they know they have to start planning now.